 The company owners do not have to be residents of Georgia – or even have visited Georgia.
 An LLC can be owned by 1 or more owners/directors.

 Employees can be from any country, not just Georgia.
 Non-Georgian residents will normally be taxed at 20% of their net income.
-For Georgian residents, you will also pay an additional 2%+2% pension contribution.
+For Georgian permanent residents or citizens, you will also pay an additional 2%+2% pension contribution.
 This tax must be withheld by the LLC and paid on behalf of the employees.

 Important Note: Independent contractors may be taxed differently depending on a number of factors, including the country in which they are based.
-VAT may or may not be due on invoices for services provided by contractors abroad.
+VAT will likely be due on invoices for services provided by contractors abroad.
 Please book a free consultation with us so we can assess your individual case.

 Requirements for opening an LLC in Georgia

 Once you make the decision that an LLC is the most beneficial business structure for you, the next step is to prepare for the business registration process.

 In Georgia, to set up a legal entity you need to go to the Justice Hall and submit the required documents & information.

 In order to apply in person, you need the following documents/information: